 You should get most of what you need from those questions and may even be able to skip some.
 Then, tailor your pitch to their answers.
 If ALL of their answers are around access, don’t even talk about money.
 Or, if it’s all around getting the time to have proactive care, focus on that.
 Then, talk about how you are going to partner with them on the journey of health – whatever that looks like for them.
 Maybe they need to lose 5 pounds, maybe they want to reduce the number of medications they take, or maybe they are great and want to stay that way.
 Use your discretion to focus your precious “sales” time to talk about the things they care about.

 And, ask them questions to see if they are a good fit for you.
-Are there certain types of patients you just can’t handle?
+Are there certain types of patients you just don’t love treating?
 Screen for that.
 Are you adamantly opposed to mixing essential oils and medications?
 Say so upfront.
 Use the interview time to figure out if this is a good fit for both of you.

 I’d love your feedback and ideas on verbiage that has worked..or hasn’t.
 I believe in the DPC movement and want to see it work.
 This blog post was inspired by actual events…that happened twice. 😂